Macrometacorp/docs/docs/photoniq/vwrs/troubleshoot-vwrs.md

 ## No Waiting Room Configured

-If a waiting room has not been configured, then the waiting room library returns the header _No-Waiting-Room_, which indicates no waiting room was configured.
+If a waiting room has not been configured, then the waiting room library returns the header _No-Waiting-Room_.
 This means that the domain URL is not configured correctly.

 ## Troubleshoot Waiting Room HTML